Prepaid Cards FAQs

 - What if I forget my Prepaid card pin?

-You can call the Phone Banking number # 1800 103 1222 and request for a new PIN to be reissued to you.
-However, the new PIN will be delivered to your corporate address basis your Corporate enrolment model.
-Alternately, you can download our Purz App and generate new PIN instantly.
+You can call the Phone Banking number # 1800 103 1222 or approach nearest branch and request for a new PIN to be reissued to you.
+However, the new PIN will be delivered to your registered address.
+For retail customers, the new PIN will be delivered to your registered address.

 - Whom should I contact if my card is lost or stolen?